EndPointCorp/end-point-blog/2012/06/26/kiss-slurping-file-attachments.html.md

 end
 ```

-And here's how the process breaks down:
+And here’s how the process breaks down:

 1. The script iterates through files in the #{Rails.root}/to_upload directory (lines 3-4).
-1. Based on the filename, in the format "class_name:field:id.extension", the item to be updated is retrieved (line 11).
+1. Based on the filename, in the format “class_name:field:id.extension”, the item to be updated is retrieved (line 11).
 1. If the item does not exist, an upload_status record is created with a message that notes the item could not be found (lines 13-16).
 1. If the file exists and the update occurs, the original file is deleted, and a successful upload status is recorded (lines 18-23).
 1. If the process fails anywhere, the exception is logged in a new upload status record (lines 24-26).